sisinflab/Multimodal-Feature-Extractor/README.md

 - [Leveraging Content-Style Item Representation for Visual Recommendation (accepted at ECIR2022)](https://github.com/sisinflab/Content-Style-VRSs)
 - [Reshaping Graph Recommendation with Edge Graph Collaborative Filtering and Customer Reviews (accepted at DL4SR@CIKM2022)](https://github.com/sisinflab/Edge-Graph-Collaborative-Filtering)

 The list will be constantly updated.
-If some of your works is missing, please contact me (daniele.malitesta@poliba.it)!
+If any of your works is missing, please contact me (daniele.malitesta@poliba.it)!

 ... and remember to cite us: